ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/introduction.md

    - **Fee Cost**: Anytrust chains are significantly cheaper than Rollup chains because there's no need to send data to the parent chain, facilitating cheaper transaction fees.

+      You can learn more about the [Anytrust consensus mechanism](https://docs.arbitrum.io/inside-arbitrum-nitro/#inside-anytrust)

-      You can read more on the [Anytrust chain rollup deployment page](deployment-anytrust.md).
+      You can also jump right into the [Anytrust Orbit chain deployment guide](deployment-anytrust.md)

+      Before that, we still recommend reading the rest of this overview to understand how to work with Orbit chains...

 3. **Custom Gas Token Orbit Chains**: This type allows transaction fees to be paid with a specific `ERC-20` token instead of `ETH`.
 Although the setup process is similar to a standard Rollup Orbit chain, there are important distinctions to consider.
 Feel free to consult the [Custom Gas Token Orbit chain deployment guide](deployment-custom-gas-token.md).